NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

 #### Learning more about each commenter

-Although most endpoints of the GitHub API return the nodes connected to the object returned by each endpoint, those responses don't necessarily contain *all* of the fields present in the connected nodes.
-For our particular use case, we'll need to make an additional `GET` request to `/users/{username}` for each commenter.
-Unfortunately, this request to get the four additional fields relevant to us (`name`, `bio`, `created_at`, and `updated_at`) requires GitHub to return an object with 23 irrelevant fields.
-Those have been removed from the example response presented here:
+Although most endpoints of the API return the child nodes of the requested object, those responses don't contain *all* of the child's fields.
+In this case, we'll need to make an additional `GET` request to `/users/{username}` for each commenter to get all of the fields we need:

 ```json
 {